AnanyaSahu/Movies-world/README.md

 ## A platform that lets  you search theaters book and modify your bookings
 ### Business Requirements  and Scope of the System

+In this digital era more and more people are looking forward to completing their daily tasks online and reserving tickets for their favourite shows is no different.
+It's understandable why more and more individuals are choosing to purchase their movie tickets online given the comfort and ease that online ticket purchasing provides.
+The time when purchasing tickets required standing in line outside the theatre is left behind.
+Now people just have to go through the website and press a few buttons and voila movie tickets are booked.
+It’s quick, simple, and saves you a ton of time and work.

 [![Github Link](https://github.com/AnanyaSahu/Movies-world)](https://github.com/AnanyaSahu/Movies-world)

 [![Application Link](https://github.com/AnanyaSahu/Movies-world)])